raghib1992/Jenkins/04-JENKINS-gradle-nexus-docker-helm/installation_guide_for_centos.md

  - sudo yum remove java-1.7.0-openjdk
  - to Verify: java -version

-   refere link for more details https://serverfault.com/questions/664643/how-can-i-upgrade-to-java-1-8-on-an-amazon-linux-server
+ - Ref link for more details: *https://serverfault.com/questions/664643/how-can-i-upgrade-to-java-1-8-on-an-amazon-linux-server*

  ## Installation of Docker in centos